abinit/abinit/doc/tutorial/compilation.md

 the `f` at the end stands for `float` (C jargon for single precision).
 Note that only static libraries have been built.
+To build shared libraries, one should use `--enable-shared` when configuring.

-Now we configure for the double precision version (default behaviour)
+Now we configure for the double precision version (this is the default behaviour so no extra option is needed)

 ```sh
 ./configure --prefix=$HOME/local